 In five and a half centuries of printing, the book as a textual form has acquired a huge range of symbolic meanings, of wisdom and authority, but equally of protest and subversion.
 Moreover, from our earliest exposure to books and print we learn to read the page not just for the meaning of the actual words it contains, but also for the typographic form they have been given.
-The mise-en-page and the mise-en-livre — the way we place text two-dimensionally on the page and three-dimensionally in books— have become an indissoluble part of all textual meaning.
-Typography thus extends the semantic richness of language through enlisting the possibilities of typographic form.
-Historically evolved conventions enable _Homo typographicus, the species inhabiting our Order of the Book, to recognise instantly the genre to which a text belongs (say, poetry by its lines and stanzas, or a footnoted scholarly argument), and grasp the meaning and significance of the particular way a text has been articulated or segmented.
+The mise-en-page and the mise-en-livre_—the way we place text two-dimensionally on the page and three-dimensionally in books—have become an indissoluble part of all textual meaning.
+Typography thus _extends the semantic richness of language through enlisting the possibilities of typographic form.
+Historically evolved conventions enable Homo typographicus, the species inhabiting our Order of the Book, to recognise instantly the genre to which a text belongs (say, poetry by its lines and stanzas, or a footnoted scholarly argument), and grasp the meaning and significance of the particular way a text has been articulated or segmented.
 All this takes place largely unconsciously.
-Now, Homo typographicus is faced with an exciting new substrate for textual content: that of the digital medium.
+Now, Homo typographicus, is faced with an exciting new substrate for textual content: that of the digital medium.
 This gives us a unique opportunity to explore with fresh eyes to what extent the properties of a particular textual form (or ‘substrate’) help to define the range of meanings of the textual content, now as in the past.

 The course will study the nexus between form and content with the help of primary and secondary sources, a hands-on exploration of some book production methods, and individual research projects.

 Learn to recognise conventions of textual form and how they have contributed to make meaning;

 Learn to understand how textual form is created in practice, through analogue and digital processes;

 Gain some hands-on experience in creating textual forms;

 Gain insight into the intricate relation between textual form and the social significance of literacy and reading.